 Acorns are the nuts from oak trees and their relatives and are an important food source for animals and birds.
-If you have ever found a sprouted acorn or tree seedling in your garden beds, that’s most likely from one of the critters who have stashed it away in hopes of eating it some day down the road.
+If you have ever found a sprouted acorn or tree seedling in your garden beds, that’s most likely from one of the critters who has stashed it away in hopes of eating it someday down the road.
 Of course, this can be quite troublesome for gardeners who don’t want the beds dug up by tiny claws, but biological transportation is the only way these heavy nuts can get planted and grow into more mighty oaks.

 I, for one, appreciate the squirrels for all they do to clean up the garden and streets for us, by caching food for the winter and also planting us some more trees.
 More trees that will grow more acorns and give me more crafting material.
-Thank you squirrels!
+Thank you, squirrels!

 - Self Hardening Air Dry Modeling Clay

 - Electric drill

 - Hot glue gun and glue sticks

 Start with a self-hardening air dry clay so that you don’t need high temperatures to set the clay.
 Use the dental floss to cut off a chunk of clay by winding the ends of the floss around your two index fingers with 8 inches of floss between them, then pulling the floss through the clay where you want to take off a slice (from the back of the clay block to the front).
 This will leave you with a slab of clay you can easily chop into small cubes.

 Cut the cubes in about the size of an acorn nut.